sefu06/BIOMOD-Image-analysis-notes/README.md

 pip install packagename

 For Future Uses:
-If the first time, put all packages needed into a txt file* pip freeze > requirements.txt
+If the first time, put all packages needed into a txt file: pip freeze > requirements.txt

 Now others can easily install all packages needed at once, with the text file: pip install -r requirements.txt

+## lab 1

+todo

+## lab 2

+todo